SoftwareAG/c8y-docs/content/reference/tenants-bundle/tenants.md

 The location where a tenant can be accessed is called **tenant domain**, e.g. _mytenant.cumulocity.com_.
 It needs to be unique across all tenants and it can be changed after tenant creation.

-The tenant domain may contain lowercase letters, digits, hyphens and underscores.
-It must start with a letter; hyphens and underscores are only allowed in the middle; minimum is 2 characters.
-Note that though the underscore character is allowed we strongly recommend not to use it as this may lead to issues with several components.
+The tenant domain may contain lowercase letters, digits or hyphens.
+It must start with a letter; hyphens are only allowed in the middle; minimum is 2 characters.
+Note that the usage of underscore characters is deprecated but still possible for backward compatibility reasons.

 In general, the tenant domain should be used for communication if it is known.